The Xometry app works best with JavaScript enabled!

 3. Blow Out Dust, Dirt, and Water With Compressed Air

 Anti-rust coatings will make debris like dust or cotton fibers stick to the injection mold die surface.
-They may later end up on the injection molded parts, so care should be taken to carefully inspect the mold surfaces afterward.
+These particles may later end up on the injection-molded parts, so care should be taken to inspect the mold surfaces carefully afterward.

 4. Check the Mold's Runners, Sprues, and Other Places